frmokoena/TaxMatters/README.md

      Authorization: Basic <credentials>

-where `<credential>` is `base64` of `name:apiKey`
+where `<credential>` is `base64` of `name:key`

 ## The Core API Application (`Tax.Matters.API.Core`)

-This project harbours the business logic of the api.
-Our controllers are thin.
-Too much logic in a controller violates the single responsibility principle (SRP) of our `SOLID` principles.
-The abstraction of the business logic allows our controllers to have only 3 lines.
+This project hosts the business logic of the Api.
+This allows us to have thin controllers.
+Too much logic in a controller violates the single responsibility principle (SRP) of the `SOLID` principles.

 ## The Client Project (`Tax.Matters.Client`)

-Services for integration are provided here.
-The web project uses the services for integration with the API.
+The services for the integration are provided here.
+The web frontend project uses the services for integration with the API.
 The services are client-independent.
-The API can also reuse the services for integration with third-party services. _**The DRY principle**_ - Maintain in one place and deploy everywhere.
+The API can also reuse the services for integration with third-party services.
+This contributes to compliance with the **DRY** principle: Maintain in one place and use everywhere.

 ## The Domain Project (`Tax.Matters.Domain`)